 MNS Server sends notification to device(s).

-The decision is to use Google’s Firebase Cloud Messaging(FCM), that provides a cross platform (Android, IOS) full handling of push notifications (sending, routing, queuing).
+The decision is to use Google’s FCM, that provides a cross platform (Android, IOS) full handling of push notifications (sending, routing, queuing).
 It is also implementing subscriptions to specific topics, with no limits on the number of topics nor subscriptions to a topic (important given our system expected clients and variety of topics, that can be each timeslot or store or a combination of both).

 Mediator Pattern